Perimenopause vs. Menopause

 In addition to reducing inflammation and stress, you can support progesterone production by ensuring your body has enough of the raw materials it needs to build this important hormone.
 Key nutrients for progesterone production include: Vitamin C, magnesium, zinc and B-6.
 Don’t be afraid to include plenty of healthy fats as well – the body uses these fats to build essential hormones.

 Pay attention to, and decrease stress

 Without getting into detail, your stress response changes when progesterone declines.
 The relationship between progesterone and the HPA Axis is why many women experience mood shifts, depression and anxiety during perimenopause.
 The nervous system is also going through changes, so self-care, self-love and rest, are essential here.

 Menopause & fasting

-A quick word on fasting while on the perimenopausal or postmenopausal rollercoaster.
-For women post menopause, or men post andropause (yes, this is a less dramatic male version of menopause) or even those who simply have low hormone production, it may take longer to get into ketosis.
-It’s completely possible, but trust the process a bit longer, as it may take days or weeks, depending on the person.
+A quick word on fasting.
+For women post-menopause, or men post-andropause (yes, this is a less dramatic male version of menopause) or even those who simply have low hormone production, it may take longer to get into ketosis.
+It’s completely possible, but trust the process a bit longer.
+It may take days or weeks, depending on the person.

 It may be helpful to do blood ketone testing to ensure you reach ketosis during a fast.
 If you’re not reaching ketosis, but continue to eat low carb, high fat, you may not feel well and you’re not going to get the same benefits.
 In this case, consider adjusting macronutrients with slightly higher carbs and review the recommendations below.
 This is a situation where one may benefit from using exogenous ketones for a short period of time.
-Think of it as a bridge to support the process of getting to ketosis but then allowing your body to do the rest once you’re there.
+Think of it as a bridge to support the process of getting to ketosis.
+But allow your body to do the rest once you’re there.